-The JFTC may issue a cease-and-desist order against a violation of the AMA and may impose surcharges (administrative fines) for certain conducts designated by the AMA.
+The JFTC may issue a cease-and-desist order against a violation of the AMA and may impose surcharges (administrative fines) for certain conduct designated by the AMA.

-Throughout 2020 and under covid-19 conditions, anti-cartel enforcement activities continued to be an important part of the JFTC’s enforcement efforts.
+Throughout 2021 and under covid-19 conditions, anti-cartel enforcement activities continued to be an important part of the JFTC’s enforcement efforts.
 The JFTC has also been taking proactive enforcement action in a number of non-cartel cases, including vertical restraints.
-The JFTC has expressed strong concerns about major companies in digital markets and has investigated them for their alleged anticompetitive conducts.
-Moreover, it was notable that anticompetitive conducts deemed private monopolisation were probed, as they do not often come to light.
+The JFTC has expressed strong concerns about major companies in digital markets and has investigated them for their alleged anticompetitive conduct.

-In addition, the JFTC has a policy to seek criminal penalties in cases that: (i) it considers as serious or having a widespread impact on consumer welfare; or (ii) involve firms or industries that are repeat offenders, or that have not complied with administrative measures issued by the JFTC.
-In 2020, the JFTC filed criminal charges against the wholesalers of pharmaceutical products.
+In addition, the JFTC has a policy to seek criminal penalties in cases that: (1) it considers as serious or having a widespread impact on consumer welfare; or (2) involve firms or industries that are repeat offenders or that have not complied with administrative measures issued by the JFTC.
+There was no case where the JFTC filed criminal charges in 2021.

-Criminal accusation on bid rigging by pharmaceutical wholesalers
+Criminal case on bid rigging by pharmaceutical wholesalers